Canvas Discussions: Overview

 - Post-Class discussion

-- Reflection/opinion - ask students to read and then reflect or form
+- Reflection / Opinion – ask students to read and then reflect on forum.

-Canvas Discussions is a native Canvas tool that is available in all courses in Canvas.
-Instructors and TA level users can always access the tool to create activities - but the tool can be hidden from students if desired.
+Instructors and TA level users can always access the tool to create activities, but the tool can be hidden from students if desired.
 To learn more about how to use Canvas Discussions to facilitate your online course work, please reference:

 If needed, you can set up multiple due dates for each activity.
 This may be useful if you have Discussion Sections that meet on different days and the due dates should match accordingly or if an individual student(s) needs a different due date.